 There was a time when it seemed easier.
 DIRECTV receivers, in fact most consumer electronics, came with a friendly device called an “RF modulator” that put their outputs on channel 3, so that any television could use it without special cables.
 Many a gen-X-er and older millennial remembers connecting their game systems and VCRs this way.

 It’s been a while, and for the most part we get the same kind of one-cable functionality from HDMI, but if you’re replacing an old receiver, you may yearn for a more simple solution.
-The good news is that you do have options, but first let’s explain why DIRECTV receivers stopped including this little part.
+The good news is that you do have options, but first let’s explain why DIRECTV receivers stopped including a nice, simple, coaxial output.

 Now, let’s say you are willing to go down to standard definition.
 Perhaps you’re replacing an old receiver and it’s connected to an equally old TV.
 The good news is that you can still get an RF modulator and they are not expensive at all.
-My personal favorite is the RCA CRF-907 which does exactly what you want it to.
+My personal favorite is the Holland 6203-1 Video RF Modulator which does exactly what you want it to.
 You connect the red/white/yellow connections from your receiver into it and it sends the signal over channel 3.
 Easy peasy.

 If you have a DIRECTV Genie Mini Client, you might have noticed that it doesn’t have those red, yellow, and white connectors.
 There’s a way to fix that… this handy little cable connects to the client and gives you just what you’re looking for.
+It works with all Genie clients except the 4K one.
 Even combining this cable with the RF modulator isn’t a terribly expensive proposition and it’s a lot less than getting a new TV.

 Then again… if you’re looking for an excuse to replace that TV… ignore this whole article.